ritsu/RitsuCogs/README.md

 - [Tokyotosho](#tokyotosho)

 ## What's new
 - 2018-01-03: New year, new README.
-Also added [helpless](#helpless) which filters help messages based on [Squid-Plugins Permissions](https://github.com/tekulvw/Squid-Plugins).
+Also added [Helpless](#helpless) which filters help messages based on [Squid-Plugins Permissions](https://github.com/tekulvw/Squid-Plugins).